BhagyeshPatil2004/Gmail_Summarizer_Agent-MailMind/README.md

 ```

 ## 📝Note!
-If "gmail_agent.py" not works Use "If-gmail_agent-not-work-use-This.py" this may help you.
+1. If "gmail_agent.py" not works Use "If-gmail_agent-not-work-use-This.py" this may help you.
+2. For Gmail API,
+   Step1: Go to google cloud Create New Project.
+   Step2: Create Credentials as OAuth client ID, set type as Desktop.
+   Step3: Download Credentials.json
+   Step4: Set Credentials.json location to your Project Folder.
+(If you dont Understand Steps, ask ChatGPT Or do Google it may help you.)

 ## 📬LinkedIn Post Link🔗:
 https://www.linkedin.com/posts/bhagyeshpatil2004_ai-agenticai-geminiapi-activity-7355873487418273792-3ShR?utm_source=share&utm_medium=member_desktop&rcm=ACoAAD-QuNcBYwez5aeldPJf5YEZOE6QcFMDlbE